Clapton, London: The Abode of Love

 Upper Clapton is home to one of London's more unusual churches, the Church of the Good Shepherd, which was used as a place of worship by a splinter group of the Catholic Apostolic Church and now is used by the Georgian Orthodox Church.
 However, the church was originally built by the Agapemonite cult in 1892 as the Church of the Ark of the Covenant.

-The Agapemonites, who held decidedly unconventional views on marriage and the role of women, relocated to Upper Clapton from their spiritual community in Spaxton, Somerset, and had clearly prospered by this time.
-Although it is fairly conventional in floor plan, the outside of the church is a riot of statuary and symbolism.
-The main doorways sport large carvings of angels and the four evangelists symbolised by a man, an eagle, a bull and a lion.
+The Agapemonites, who held unconventional views on marriage and the role of women, relocated to Upper Clapton from their spiritual community in Spaxton, Somerset, and had prospered by this time.
+Although it is fairly conventional in floor plan, the outside of the church features extensive statuary and symbolism.
+The main doorways have large carvings of angels and the four evangelists symbolised by a man, an eagle, a bull and a lion.
 The same four figures, cast in bronze, look out over the four quarters of the Earth from the base of the steeple.
-The two flanking weather vanes show a certain symbolic debt to William Blake's Jerusalem depicting, as they do, a fiery chariot and a sheaf of arrows (presumably of desire), while the main steeple is clearly surmounted by a spear.
-The stained glass windows, designed by noted children's book illustrator Walter Crane, and made by J S Sparrow, betray the unconventional nature of the sect as they illustrate the 'true station of womankind'.
+The two flanking weather vanes are inspired by William Blake's Jerusalem and depict a fiery chariot and a sheaf of arrows (presumably of desire), while the main steeple is clearly surmounted by a spear.
+The stained glass windows, designed by noted children's book illustrator Walter Crane, and made by J S Sparrow, illustrate the 'true station of womankind'.

 The church, which was completed in 1895, was designed by Joseph Morris and his family, some of whom were members of the sect.
 The style is Gothic Revival; for its "curiosity value" it was designated a Grade II-listed building on 12 September 1969.

 The cult had always been surrounded by scandal during its sojourn in Somerset and, after the move to Clapton, this degenerated into sheer farce.
 The original leader, Henry James Prince, who claimed to be immortal, died in 1899 and was succeeded by the charming but philandering John Hugh Smyth-Pigott, who wasted no time before declaring himself as the Messiah.
 Challenged by a jeering mob to prove his godhood by walking across Clapton Pond, Smyth-Pigott declined and retired to Somerset, where he was said to enjoy the favours of as many as seven "spiritual brides" a week.
 Smyth-Pigott, who also claimed immortality, died in 1927, after which the cult went into decline.
 The Clapton church had already been abandoned by the cult and was acquired first by the Ancient Catholic Church in 1956, and then by the Georgian Orthodox Church in 2005.